RogueRope/docs/content/docs/practical/cancellation.md

 ## Cancellation

-If the event is not legal under Belgian or local laws (due to Covid waves, geopolitical events, etc.), it will not take place.
+If the event is not legal under Belgian or local laws (due to pandemics, geopolitical events, etc.), it will not take place.
 In this case, everyone will receive a **full refund** for all costs (tickets, drink vouchers).
 No hidden fees will be deducted—if you paid X euros, we’ll return X euros via bank transfer.

 You can also cancel and receive a **full refund** up until **December 15** for any reason, no questions asked.
 After this date, standard personal cancellation policies apply.